mtheadley/SystemHealthPreso/PITCHME.md

 ---

-The result must be simple to understand.
-(Yes/No)

----

 ### Possible Solution

 Create a status page / sanity check / health monitor

 ---

+### Goals

+> The result must be simple to understand.
+(Yes/No)
+> Result should give a simple breakdown of the systems involved.

+---

 ### How to Implement?

 Determine a way to ping/poll each external system within the application to determine if the application is responding.
-An aggregate of that information will show whether or not the application is 'healthy'
+Aggregate that information to show whether or not the application is 'healthy'

 ---

-### For EngageTV
+### Thinking...

-At the top tier, ETV talks to 3 things
+At the API tier, ETV talks to 3 things
 * Mongo
 * Elastic
 * BackEnd / Updaters

-The Updaters (which are a windows process), pull information from other systems to build up Elastic
+The Updaters (which are a Windows process), talk to other systems to build up the Elastic index
 * Titlewave
 * Harbor
 * ASM